apwaite/tic-tac-toe/README.md

 ## Short Description

-A broswer version of the classic Tic Tac Toe game!
+A browser version of the classic Tic Tac Toe game!

 ## Instructions